Recommendations for mild fever in a child. Fever in children: types and treatment. Fever in a child. Correct assessment of causes

 Fever in a child: what to do?

-It is difficult to remain calm and sober of thought when your baby's mercury thermometer goes over the 38 mark.
-High temperature is much harder for children than for adults, and if not treated promptly can lead to tragic consequences.
+It is difficult to remain calm and sober in thought when your baby’s mercury thermometer goes beyond 38.
+High fever is much more difficult for children than for adults, and if not treated promptly, it can lead to tragic consequences.

-A pediatrician told our magazine how to properly help a child with a fever.
+A pediatrician told our magazine about how to properly help a child with a fever.

-A fever in a child is probably one of the most common reasons for going to a doctor.
-The term fever is understood as an increase in the temperature in the armpit above 37.1 ° C or in the temperature in the rectum above 38 ° C.
+An increase in temperature in a child is probably one of the most common reasons for visiting a doctor.
+The term fever refers to an increase in temperature in armpit above 37.1 °C or rectal temperature above 38 °C.

-Normal in both adults and children Body temperature is equal to 36.5 ° C. It is usually measured in the armpit.
-It is not easy to hold a thermometer under the armpit of an infant, so you can measure the temperature in the mouth or rectum, but it should be borne in mind that it will be about 0.5-0.8 ° C higher.
+Normal in both adults and children Body temperature equal to 36.5 °C. It is usually measured in the armpit.
+Hold the thermometer under your armpit infant can be difficult, so you can measure the temperature in the mouth or rectum, but keep in mind that it will be about 0.5-0.8 °C higher.

-When measuring temperature, you can use both a mercury and an electronic thermometer.
-Although thermometers for instantaneous temperature measurement are usually not very accurate.
+When measuring temperature, you can use either a mercury or an electronic thermometer.
+Although instant temperature thermometers are generally not very accurate.

-Under normal conditions, body temperature fluctuates during the day within 0.5 ° C. It is minimal in the morning, and rises in the evening.
+Under normal conditions, body temperature fluctuates during the day within 0.5 °C. In the morning it is minimal, in the evening it increases.

-Very warm clothes, high ambient temperatures, hot baths, physical exercises raise the body temperature by 1-1.5 ° C.
+Very warm clothes, yes heat environment, hot bath, physical exercise increase body temperature by 1-1.5 °C.

-Hot food or drinks can raise the temperature in the mouth, so temperature measurement should be carried out before meals or one hour after.
+Hot food or drinks can increase the temperature in the mouth, so temperature measurement should be done before meals or an hour after it.

-A slight increase in temperature is possible in cases where child is restless crying.
+A slight increase in temperature is possible in cases where the child is acting restless, crying.

-Infectious diseases are the most common causes of fever.
-Changes in the weather, long travel, overexcitation weaken the child's body, and any infection may cause a rise in temperature.
+The most common causes of fever are infectious diseases.
+Changes in weather, long journeys, overstimulation weaken children's body, and any infection may cause an increase in temperature.

-In small children the temperature can rise due to simple overheating.
-Very caring parents, wrapping the child in a warm room, create a "microsteam" for him, effectively
+In young children the temperature may jump due to simple overheating.
+Very caring parents, having wrapped the child in a warm room, they create a “micro-steamhouse” for him, effectively

-Children of the first two months of life still do not know how to "give away" warmth.
+Children in the first two months of life do not yet know how to “give off” heat.

-Another reason for the rise in body temperature can be teething , but it should be remembered that in this case, the temperature is usually does not rise above 38.4 ° C.
+Another reason for a rise in body temperature may be teething , but it should be remembered that in this case the temperature is usually does not rise above 38.4 °C.

-An increase in body temperature is a natural protective process, aimed at mobilizing the body's own forces, increasing immunity, since microbes do not tolerate high temperatures poorly, stop in their development and even die.
-That is why the temperature does not always need to be lowered.
+An increase in body temperature is a natural protective process, aimed at mobilizing the body’s own forces, increasing immunity, since microbes do not tolerate elevated temperatures well, stop in their development and even die.
+This is why the temperature does not always need to be lowered.

-Fever (increased temperature) may be subfebrile (up to 38 ° C) and febrile (more than 38 ° C).
-Fever is also excreted.
-"White" and "red" types.
+Fever (high temperature) may be low-grade fever (up to 38 °C) and febrile (more than 38 °C).
+Also emit fever "white" and "red" types.

 • "Red" fever

-• In case of "red" fever, the skin is pink, moist, hot to the touch, the child's behavior practically does not change.
+• With “red” fever, the skin is pink, moist, hot to the touch, the child’s behavior practically does not change.
 This fever is easier to deal with.

 • "White" fever

-• With "white" fever, the skin is pale with a "marble" pattern, the tint of the lips and fingertips may be bluish, and the baby's arms and legs are cold to the touch.
-A sensation of coldness, chills are characteristic.
-There is an increase in heart rate and shortness of breath, convulsions may be noted.
+• With “white” fever, the skin is pale with a “marble” pattern, the tint of the lips and fingertips may be bluish, and the baby’s arms and legs are cold to the touch.
+Characterized by a feeling of cold and chills.
+Increased heart rate and shortness of breath are observed, and convulsions may occur.

-It is necessary to reduce the temperature if it is more than 38.5 ° C. Exceptions are situations if the child does not tolerate an increase in temperature or his age is less than 3 months, in these cases it must be reduced already at 38 ° C. Most importantly, no panic!
-It is better to calm down and think than to help the baby.
+It is necessary to reduce the temperature if it is more than 38.5 °C. Exceptions are situations if the child does not tolerate an increase in temperature or his age is less than 3 months; in these cases, it must be reduced already at 38 ° C. The most important thing is don’t panic!
+It’s better to calm down and think about how to help the baby.

 More liquid!

-With a fever, as a rule, appetite decreases sharply, and this must be resigned to.
-The main thing is that the baby has enough breast milk, and at high temperatures - and additional drinks.
+With a fever, as a rule, appetite decreases sharply, and you need to come to terms with this.
+The main thing is that the child has enough breast milk, and at high temperatures - additional drinks.
 A child with a fever should drink more than a healthy child.
 An increase in body temperature causes increased evaporation of fluid from the skin and mucous membranes of the respiratory tract.

-For each degree of increase in body temperature, the child should receive fluids 20% more than the daily norm.
+For every degree of increase in body temperature, the child should receive fluids 20% more than the daily norm.

-If the baby is breastfed, then in the event of an increase in temperature, the use of drugs, appears the need to supplement it with water, even if you haven't done it before.
-Children over 6 months old can be given warm (slightly warmer than room temperature) tea, cranberry and lingonberry juice, linden blossom infusion, as well as fennel and chamomile.
+If the baby is on breastfeeding, then in the event of an increase in temperature, the use of medications, appears the need to supplement it with water, even if you haven't done it before.
+Children over 6 months can be given warm (slightly warmer) room temperature) tea, cranberry and lingonberry juice, infusion linden color, as well as an infusion of fennel and chamomile.

-Small ones should be more often applied to the chest and given water or chamomile tea.
-Even if the child is naughty, unhappy, be persistent.
-Only do not give too much liquid at once to avoid provoking vomiting.
+Little ones should be put to the breast more often and given water or chamomile tea.
+Even if the child is capricious and dissatisfied, be persistent.
+Only Do not give too much liquid at once so as not to provoke vomiting.

 Fresh air

-Try to keep the air temperature in the room no higher than 22-23 ° С, ventilate the room more often.
+Try to maintain the air temperature in the room no higher than 22-23 ° C, ventilate the room more often.
 Do not wrap your child up with a cotton blanket.

-Of the drugs, those are mainly recommended where the active ingredient is paracetamol ...
-These are "Paracetamol", "Panadol", "Efferalgan", "Tylenol", "Tsefekon D" and others.
-They are produced in the form of syrup, rectal suppositories, tablets.
-A single dose of paracetamol is 10-15 mg / kg (up to 1 year from 50 to 120 mg at a time), can be repeated up to 4 times a day.
+Of the drugs recommended, mainly those where active substance is paracetamol .
+These are “Paracetamol”, “Panadol”, “Efferalgan”, “Tylenol”, “Cefekon D”, etc. They are produced in the form of syrup, rectal suppositories, tablets.
+Single dose paracetamol is 10-15 mg/kg (up to 1 year from 50 to 120 mg at a time), can be repeated up to 4 times a day.

-If paracetamol does not help, children from 6 months can be given Nurofen syrup (Ibuprofen) (daily dose - 5-10 mg / kg, divided into 4 doses).
-It is possible to take the drug from 3 months, but only as directed and under the supervision of a doctor.
+If paracetamol does not help, children from 6 months can be given Nurofen syrup (Ibuprofen) ( daily dose- 5-10 mg/kg, divided into 4 doses).
+It is possible to take the drug from 3 months, but only as prescribed and under the supervision of a doctor.

 It should be remembered that aspirin (acetylsalicylic acid) is contraindicated for children under 15 years of age!
 Analgin is prescribed only by the attending physician according to strict indications.

 When the temperature rises, especially in infants, do not self-medicate, call a doctor.
-The specialist will help to correctly assess the severity of the child's condition and prescribe adequate treatment.
+A specialist will help to correctly assess the severity of the child’s condition and prescribe adequate treatment.

-Physical methods of cooling are used: the child must be undressed, a cold compress must be put on the forehead and changed periodically, the body must be wiped with a mixture of water and vodka in equal amounts (wipe, but do not rub the baby, otherwise cause the opposite effect).
-The procedure can be repeated several times until the temperature drops to 38 ° C.
+Physical methods of cooling are used: the child must be undressed, a cold compress must be placed on the forehead and changed periodically, the body must be wiped with a mixture of water and vodka in equal quantities (wipe, but do not rub the baby, otherwise it will cause the opposite effect).
+The procedure can be repeated several times until the temperature drops to 38 °C.

-You can do an enema (always lowers body temperature by 1 ° C).
+You can do an enema (always reduces body temperature by 1 °C).
 The enema is given with water at room temperature.
 For children 1-6 months - 30-60 ml, from 6 to 12 months - 120 ml.
-But this method should not be overused.
+But this method should not be abused.

-You can make a cold compress on your forehead, but you cannot wipe the child.
-You need to put on woolen socks on the baby and wait until the legs are warm and the skin turns pink.
+You can apply a cold compress to your forehead, but You cannot wipe the child.
+You need to put woolen socks on your baby and wait until your feet become warm and your skin turns pink.

-If the temperature does not drop 30 minutes after taking paracetamol, or even rises, loose stools or convulsions appear, you should immediately consult a doctor.
+If the temperature has not decreased 30 minutes after taking paracetamol or even rises, loose stool or seizures, you should consult a doctor immediately.

-Be considerate of your baby.
-Even with the outwardly good condition of the child, you need to remember the likelihood of unfavorable dynamics and be on the lookout.
+Be attentive to your baby.
+Even if the child’s condition is apparently good, you need to remember the likelihood of unfavorable dynamics and be on alert.

-If, during the heat, a person's body turns pale, and his temperature has gone far beyond 38 degrees, then this is the first sign of white fever.
-Most often, it appears in young children, adults are rarely worried about this condition.
-When this ailment occurs, it is necessary to the body as much as possible and to achieve a normal pinkish skin tone.
+If during a fever a person’s body turns pale, and his temperature goes far beyond 38 degrees, then this is the first sign of white fever.
+Most often it appears in young children; adults are rarely bothered by this condition.
+Whenever of this disease It is necessary to get as much body as possible and achieve a normal pinkish skin tone.

 What is white fever

-A common fever is a certain reaction of the body in which the body temperature begins to rise sharply.
-This happens due to the ingestion of a virus or harmful bacteria.
-A protective reaction is activated in the body, due to which the temperature rises rapidly, severe chills and aches appear.
-But such a serious condition does not arise in vain, because most infections begin to die at high temperatures.
-Our immunity is entering an active stage in the fight against disease.
+A normal fever is a reaction of the body in which the body temperature begins to rise sharply.
+This happens due to a virus or harmful bacteria entering the body.
+A protective reaction is activated in the body, causing the temperature to rise rapidly and severe chills and aches to appear.
+But this serious condition It does not arise in vain, because most infections begin to die at high temperatures.
+Our immunity enters the active stage of the fight against disease.

-White fever also occurs as the temperature rises, causing chills and aches at the same time.
-But a distinctive feature is a change in the shade of the skin - a person simply turns pale.
-There is severe dizziness, weakness, limbs grow cold.
-When such a condition develops, it is necessary to lower the body temperature in the near future, usually this is done with the help of "Paracetamol" or "Ibuprofen" tablets.
+White fever also occurs as the temperature rises, simultaneously causing chills and aches.
+But distinctive feature is a change in the shade of the skin - the person simply turns pale.
+Severe lightheadedness and weakness appear, and the extremities become cold.
+If this condition occurs, it is necessary to reduce body temperature in the near future; this is usually done with the help of Paracetamol or Ibuprofen tablets.

 White fever in a child

-Almost always, white fever occurs in childhood, this is less common in adults.
-Therefore, it is worth taking with all the attention to the study of the first symptoms of white fever and its treatment.
+White fever almost always occurs in childhood This is less common in adults.
+Therefore, it is worth paying close attention to studying the first symptoms of white fever and its treatment.

 What a parent needs to know about childhood white fever:

 How it proceeds.
-At first, the body temperature rises sharply.
-A high temperature reading is fixed for some time.
-After taking measures, the temperature drops (abruptly or smoothly) to normal values.
+First, the body temperature rises sharply.
+A high temperature reading is recorded for some time.
+After taking measures, the temperature drops (sharply or gradually) to normal levels.

-What are the symptoms...
-Symptoms for white fever are varied, and they can also occur individually or all at once:
+What are the symptoms?.
+Symptoms of white fever are varied, and they can also occur individually or all at once:

 • dyspnea;